Relay Selection with Channel Probing in Sleep-Wake Cycling Wireless Sensor Networks: System Model: The Relay Selection Problem

-We will assume that the set of channel gains, $\{H_\ell:\ell\in\mathcal{L}\}$, is \emph{homogenous} i.e., $\{H_\ell\}$ are independent.
-We will further assume a \emph{quasi static channel model} where, each time the source gets a packet to forward, the channel gains $\{H_\ell\}$ remain unchanged over the entire duration of the decision process.
-However, these would have changed the next time the source gets a packet to forward.
-In physical layer wireless terminology, we have a flat fading, slowly varying channel.
+Although $G_\ell$ along with the path-loss, ${\left(\frac{D_{\ell}}{d_{ref}}\right)}^{\xi}$, constitutes the gain of the channel, for simplicity we will throughout refer to $G_\ell$ itself as the channel gain between $\mathscr{F}$ and the location $\ell$.
+We will assume that the set of channel gains, $\{G_\ell:\ell\in\mathcal{L}\}$, are i.i.d.
+We will further assume that the channel coherence time is large so that the channels gains remain unchanged over the entire duration of the decision process, i.e., in physical layer wireless terminology, we have a \emph{slowly varying channel}.